2018 San Francisco 49ers season: Week 7: vs. Los Angeles Rams

+The loss to their NFC West and interstate rivals had the 49ers fall to 1-6 and 0-3 since Jimmy Garoppolo's injury.

 Week 8: at Arizona Cardinals

-With the loss, the Niners dropped to 1–7 and last place in the NFC West.
-They were also swept by the Cardinals for the 4th consecutive year.
+With the loss, the 49ers dropped to 1–7 and last place in the NFC West.
+They were also swept by the Cardinals for the 4th consecutive season.

 Week 9: vs. Oakland Raiders

-This was the first start for Nick Mullens at QB, who replaced C. J. Beathard.
+This was the first start for Nick Mullens at quarterback, who replaced C. J. Beathard.
 The game was incredibly one-sided, with the 49ers winning by over 30 points.
+The win was the final Battle of the Bay tying up the overall series at 5 but the victory put the 49ers at 2-7 for the season.